-The greater Himalayas provide a vital water supply for over 1.5 billion people, and as a result, climatic change in the source areas of Asia’s main rivers will have a great societal impact.
+The greater Himalayas provide a vital water supply for millions people, and as a result climatic change in the source areas of Asia’s main rivers will have a great societal impact.
 Not only are the Himalayan water resources a crucial asset, but the steep terrain in combination with extreme climatic conditions cause frequent natural disasters, such as landslides, floods and glacier lake outbursts.
-In June 2013, for example, extreme rainfall resulted in devastating floods and landslides killing over 5000 people in the Indian Himalayas.
-Clearly, the stakes are high, and an accurate understanding of the Himalayan water cycle is urgently needed.
-Unfortunately, the hydrology of the greater Himalayas is only marginally resolved due to the intricacy of monsoon dynamics, the poorly quantified dependence on the cryosphere and the physical constraints of doing research in high-altitude and generally inaccessible terrain.
+The hydrology of the greater Himalayas is only marginally resolved due to the intricacy of monsoon dynamics, the poorly quantified dependence on the cryosphere and the physical constraints of doing research in high-altitude and generally inaccessible terrain.
 The main reason for the current lack of understanding about the future of Himalayan glaciers and downstream water resources is the huge scale gap that exists between studies of individual glaciers that are not representative of the entire region and hydrological modelling studies that represent the variability in Himalayan climates.

 The overall aim of the “Climbing the Asian Water Tower (CAT)” project is to identify and quantify regional differences in greater Himalayan glacio-hydrology and to elucidate climate change induced alterations in water availability and the occurrence of extreme precipitation events through three key objectives: